-Rotational speed, or angular velocity describes how fast something rotates, expressed as the number of degrees per second (deg/s).
+Rotational speed or angular velocity describes how fast something rotates, expressed as the number of degrees per second (deg/s).

-For example, the rotational speed values of a Motor or the GyroSensor are expressed in degrees per second.
+For example, the rotational speed values of a Motor and the Gyro Sensor are expressed in degrees per second.

 While we recommend working with degrees per second in your programs, you can use the following table to convert between commonly used units.